antoniogarrote/levanzo/README.md

 # levanzo [![CircleCI](https://circleci.com/gh/antoniogarrote/levanzo.svg?style=svg)](https://circleci.com/gh/antoniogarrote/levanzo)

 Levanzo is Clojure library to build hypermedia driven RESTful APIs using W3C standards.

 Levanzo supports the following features:

-- Declarative declaration of resource classes
+- Declarative definition of resource classes
 - Generation of machine consumable API documentation and meta-data
 - Declarative support for validation constraints
 - Generation of compatible HTTP middleware for the declared API and link generation functions
-- Support for API indices generation that can be used in cross-resource API queries
+- Support for API indices generation that can be used in queries over the API data graph

-The library is built on top of the following list of W3C standards:
+The library is built on top of the following list of W3C standards and standard proposals:

 - [JSON-LD](http://json-ld.org/spec/latest/json-ld/) as the preferred data format
 - [Hydra](http://www.hydra-cg.com/spec/latest/core/) as the API vocabulary